-- Americans with Disability Act (ADA): civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public. - Area Median Family Income (AMFI): the median household income adjusted by family size for a given area. - Award: the CDBG-DR SIH allocation provided to those NGOs chosen via the competitive NOFA process. - Beds Dedicated to Chronically Homeless Individuals and Families: A permanent supportive housing bed that is dedicated specifically for use by chronically homeless individuals and families within a geographic area. - Broadband infrastructure: cables, fiber optics, wiring, or other permanent (integral to the structure) infrastructure -including wireless infrastructure- as long as the installation results in broadband infrastructure in each dwelling unit meeting the Federal Communications Commission's (FCC) definition in effect at the time the pre-construction estimates are generated.
-The FCC defines broadband speeds as 25 Megabits per second (Mbps) download, 3 Mbps upload, and this standard was adopted by HUD for certain construction activities in Federal Register Vol. 81, No. 244 (December 20, 2016), 81 FR 92626. - Community Development Block Grant Disaster Recovery (CDBG-DR): the HUD funding stream that is allocated to eligible disaster recovery entities via congressional appropriations. - Continuum of Care (CoC): HUD Program that is designed to promote communitywide commitment to the goal of ending homelessness; provide funding for efforts by nonprofit providers, and State and local governments to quickly rehouse homeless individuals and families while minimizing the trauma and dislocation caused to homeless individuals, families, and communities by homelessness; promote access to and effect utilization of mainstream programs by homeless individuals and families; and optimize self-sufficiency among individuals and families experiencing homelessness. - Cost reasonableness: construction costs that are deemed reasonable and consistent with market costs at the time and place of construction in compliance with Federal Register Volume 83, No. 157 (August 14, 2018), 83 FR 40318. - Emergency Solutions Grants (ESG): HUD formula grant program providing funding to eligible jurisdictions addressing the needs of homeless people to quickly regain stability in permanent housing after experiencing a housing crisis and/or homelessness
+- Accessible: When used with respect to the design, construction, or alteration of a facility or a portion of a facility other than an individual dwelling unit, means that the facility or portion of the facility when designed, constructed or altered, can be approached, entered, and used by individuals with physical handicaps.
+The phrase accessible to and usable by is synonymous with accessible.
+24 C.F.R. § 8.3. - Americans with Disability Act of 1990 (ADA): The ADA, 42 U.S.C. § 12101 et seq., is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public. - Area Median Family Income (AMFI): The median household income adjusted by family size for a given area. - Award: The CDBG-DR SIH allocation provided to those NGOs chosen via the competitive NOFA process. - Beds Dedicated to Chronically Homeless Individuals and Families: A permanent supportive housing bed that is dedicated specifically for use by chronically homeless individuals and families within a geographic area. - Broadband infrastructure: Cables, fiber optics, wiring, or other permanent (integral to the structure) infrastructure -including wireless infrastructure as long as the installation results in broadband infrastructure in each dwelling unit meeting the Federal Communications Commission's (FCC) definition in effect at the time the pre-construction estimates are generated.
+The FCC defines broadband speeds as twenty-five (25) Megabits per second (Mbps) download, three (3) Mbps upload.
+Federal Register Vol. 81, No. 244 (December 20, 2016), 81 FR 92626. - Community Development Block Grant Disaster Recovery (CDBG-DR): A term for the HUD funding stream that is allocated to eligible disaster recovery entities via Congressional appropriations. - Continuum of Care (CoC): HUD Program that is designed to promote communitywide commitment to the goal of ending homelessness; provide funding for efforts by nonprofit providers, and State and local governments to quickly rehouse homeless individuals and families while minimizing the trauma and dislocation caused to homeless individuals, families, and communities by homelessness; promote access to and effect utilization of mainstream programs by homeless individuals and families; and optimize self-sufficiency among individuals and families experiencing homelessness.